Robo3D/User-Manuals/docs/source/R2/getting started/index.rst

 Now let’s move forward with your initial set-up of Robo R2.

-Inside the toolbox you will find the hotend cover.
+Inside the toolbox in the inclusions box, you will find the hotend cover.
 Go ahead and take that out and place it over the hotend.
 It is held in with magnets so it just pops right in.

 .. image:: images/hotend-cover-on-r2.JPG
    :alt: Hotend Cover On